-While we both typically ward off many of the nasty bugs that float around this time of year by drinking lots of green smoothies and eating a clean diet, we both have battled colds, sore throats, and even the flu this year.
+Here at the Conscious Cleanse, we do our best to ward off many of the nasty bugs that float around this time of year by drinking lots of green smoothies and eating lots of nutrient-dense whole foods.
+Yet even while taking these precautions, we’ve still battled colds, sore throats, and even the flu this year.

 Have you been sick this season?
 What are your tried and true tips for fighting nasty colds and flu bugs?